niklaskobi/django-sso/README.md

 ##### Create/update account

-When user created or updated or disabled or marked or unmarked as superuser also every time when user sign’s-in.
+When user is created, updated, disabled, (un)marked as superuser and with every login.

 ```json
 {